Addison00-00/UX-220-Assignment-1/research.md

 Researchers defined two types of *Goal Orientations: Mastery* and *Performance Goals.* Considering I am task-focused oriented, with an intense motivation to persistently learn and improving ultimately, such that my goals closely aligned with the *Mastery* Orientation.

+However, my goals contrasts with the students, because they are more long-term and **personalized-focused**, than short-term...
 ## Notes: For Me.☺️

 *Goal Orientation*